Happy Gilmore: Cast

+Additionally, Ben Stiller is uncredited for his role as abusive orderly Hal.
+Robert Smigel plays the IRS agent who informs Happy that Grandma is delinquent on taxes, and Will Sasso and Dee Jay Jackson appear as the movers who challenge Happy at golf.

+Jared Van Snellenberg portrays Happy's unnamed caddy at the Waterbury Open (later revealed in the sequel to be professional golfer Will Zalatoris despite him not even having been born when the first film was produced and released), and Kevin Nealon plays Gary Potter, an eccentric professional golfer and Happy's partner at the AT&T Open.
+Professional golfers Lee Trevino and Mark Lye, sportscaster Verne Lundquist, and then-current The Price Is Right host Bob Barker all play themselves.
+Charles L. Brame makes an uncredited appearance as the spirit of Abraham Lincoln, who waves to Happy along with the spirits of Chubbs and the alligator in the final scene.

 Production

 Development

 Happy Gilmore was directed by Dennis Dugan, and written by Saturday Night Live (SNL) alumni Tim Herlihy and Adam Sandler.
 Herlihy and Sandler were roommates in college and wrote stand-up comedy together, before moving on to screenplays.
 After Sandler was fired from SNL in 1995, he moved on to films.
 He and Herlihy wrote Billy Madison (1995), which proved successful for distributor Universal Pictures.
 As such, Herlihy and Sandler began a new project.
 In an office during a brainstorming session, they came up with a high-concept premise for a film about a "hockey player who smacks a 400 yard drive".
 Judd Apatow performed a script rewrite, although he went uncredited.

 The Happy Gilmore character is loosely based on Sandler's childhood friend Kyle McDonough, who played ice hockey and would golf with Sandler as they grew up.
 Sandler could never hit the ball as far as McDonough, and figured that McDonough's hockey skills gave him an edge.
 Meanwhile, Chubbs Peterson's missing hand is an in-joke referencing actor Carl Weathers' film Predator (1987), which depicts his character losing his arm.
 Herlihy and Sandler included any joke that made them laugh and do not remember who came up with which, although Herlihy takes credit for Shooter McGavin's "I eat pieces of shit like you for breakfast" line.
 In a 1994 interview, Sandler cited the golf comedy Caddyshack (1980), a film he and Herlihy bonded over in college, as inspiration.